-Who is qualified to teach this teacher-training school?
+Who is qualified to teach the DRE IDC?
 Who can teach DRE instructors to teach?
-The DRE teacher-trainer is a person who:
+This person shall:

-- is fully conversant with the principles and techniques of teaching - possess solid competence as an instructor - is familiar with the subject-matter of the DRE curricula
+- be fully conversant with the principles and techniques of teaching as expressed in Sessions 2, 5, 6, and 7 of this course - possess solid competence as an instructor - be familiar with the subject matter of the DRE curriculum